cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

 For registration and ticketing see the
 [Eventbrite conference page](https://www.eventbrite.com/e/the-3nd-crypto-asset-lab-conference-registration-155774506743).

-In person attendance is limited for sanitary restrictions: in person tickets will be available on the Eventbrite registration page starting from November 1.
+In person attendance is limited for sanitary restrictions: in person tickets will be available on the Eventbrite conference page starting from November 1.

 <!--
 ### Relevant dates